JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7930 days**.

-And here is a just a random fact -  **Doctors in Canada use an adhesive similar to Krazy Glue instead of stitches, lowering the possibility of bacterial infection and minimizing scarring**.
+And here is a just a random fact -  **Actor Sylvester Stallone once had a job as a lion cage cleaner**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)